ankit-rathi/ankit-rathi.github.io/data-ai-concepts.md

 ![](https://cdn-images-1.medium.com/max/2600/1*rjy9ySLmVfw6bxfXc59w-A.png){:width="100%"}

 ##### 1.1.1 Data
-- data is the back-bone of data-driven AI
-- raw facts without context
-- i.e. a number, symbol, character, word, codes, graphs, etc
+Data is the back-bone of data-driven AI.
+So what is data?
+It is raw fact without any context i.e. a number, symbol, character, word, codes, graphs, etc.

-- information in digital form
-- output of sensing device or organ
+Loosely, it can be any information in digital form, it can be output of sensing device or organ.

 ##### 1.1.2 Datum, Data and Dataset

-- Datum : single piece of information, which can be treated as an observation
-- Data : plural of datum; multiple observations
-- Dataset : A homogenous collection of data (each datum must have the same focus)
+Mostly we talk about data but occassionally, you may hear terms like datum or dataset, lets understand the difference.
+Datum is single piece of information, which can be treated as an observation.
+Data is plural of datum, which we can say multiple observations.
+Dataset is a homogenous collection of data (each datum must have the same focus).

 ![](https://cdn-images-1.medium.com/max/2600/1*zr3gmtVjrfFHH46EDk0EpQ.png){:width="100%"}

 ##### 1.1.3 Information
-- processed and meaningful data put into context
-- utilized by humans in significant way
-- i.e. making decisions, forecasting etc
+When data is processed and put into context, it becomes information, which can be utilized by humans in significant way i.e. making decisions, forecasting etc

 ![](https://cdn-images-1.medium.com/max/2600/1*e7RLPPbGoQ_99dRC8kNJBw.png){:width="100%"}